 Common Floury/Starchy Potatoes

-These potatoes are high in starch and low in moisture.
-The are fluffy, making them great for boiling, baking and frying, but they don’t hold their shape well, so they are avoided in dishes like casseroles, gratins and salads.
+These potatoes are higher in starch and lower in moisture than waxy potatoes, and fall apart when boiled (the starches harden and expand, causing the skin to split and the interior to crumble into meal).
+The are fluffy, making them great for boiling, mashing, pureed soups, baking and frying, but they don’t hold their shape well, so they are avoided in dishes like casseroles, gratins and salads.
+Since starchiness often translates into crispiness, floury potatoes are excellent candidates for roasting and frying – use them in French fries, latkes, hash browns, or rosti for a a crispy shell and creamy insides.

 New Zealand also has Agria, Red Rascal, Russet Burbank, Flanna and White Delight.